-The draft strategy is framed around a 20 year vision of growth for our forests and woodlands as follows.
+The strategy is framed around a 20 year vision of growth for our forests and woodlands as follows.

-Moray has a network of multibenefit sustainably managed woodlands that produce high quality timber to support jobs, attract visitors, provide educational and recreational opportunities and contribute to the health and wellbeing of our communities.
-The following aims have been developed to deliver the vision.
+Moray has a network of multi-benefit sustainably managed woodlands that produce high quality timber to support jobs, enhance and promote biodiversity, attract visitors, provide educational and recreational opportunities and contribute to the health and wellbeing of our communities.

+The following themes have been developed to deliver the vision.